Nahshon Dion: Career

 In 1998, Dion worked as an assistant to actor Stanley Bennett Clay where she helped him publish SBC Magazine focused on gay Black men.

 In 2013, Dion relocated to New York City to pursue writing a memoir and nonfiction.
 She moved to the Bronx in 2013.
 Dion writes about discrimination, identity, and violence.

 In 2019, she began work on a historical and educational film and documentary titled Renewed Life.
 It is based on her unpublished memoir of her upbringing in Los Angeles County, California and life in the Bronx.

 In 2020, Dion was interviewed by writer Sheldon Pearce for Changes: An Oral History of Tupac Simon & Schuster.
 The book was a New Yorker writer's intimate, revealing account of Tupac Shakur's life and legacy, timed to the fiftieth anniversary of his birth and twenty-fifth anniversary of his death.
 Pearce, an editor and writer at The New Yorker, interviews dozens who knew Tupac throughout various phases of his life including those who have never before spoken on the record.

 From 2018 through 2020, Dion interviewed LGBT writers and allies such as Jeffrey C. Stewart, Amy Heart, Gerrick Kennedy, Amber Dawn, Michael Arceneaux, Renee Bess, Darnell L. Moore, and DeRay McKesson.
 The articles were published online in the Lambda Literary review.

 In September 2021, Dion created a tribute to Tupac, a significant figure in her journey.
 This was the twenty-fifth anniversary of his untimely death, and she wanted to honor his legacy.
 She discovered the New York City Department of Cultural Affairs Artist Corps Grant, which aimed to support artists impacted by the COVID-19 pandemic.
 Out of three thousand applicants, Dion was one of the recipients of $5,000.
 With this award, she hosted a virtual event featuring Tracy D. Robinson, a producer and director, as well as Tupac's former manager and mentor Leila Steinberg, and other artists and writers.
 Together, they paid tribute to Tupac through readings from his poetry book The Rose That Grew from Concrete and a discussion on his lasting impact on culture and society through his words, images, and music.

 In 2022, Dion started hosting and producing a YouTube show, "TRANSBRATIONS".
-She interviewed arts administrator Lisa Funderburke Hoffman, entrepreneur Dion Peronneau, poet Elmaz Abinader, writers, Charlie Vazquez, Jenn Baker, Michele Zack, Jacqueline Woodson, Jeffrey C. Stewart, Linda Villarosa, Sarah Schulman, Charles Rice Gonzalez, Stanley Bennet Clay, Historian Alison Rose Jefferson, Transgender advocates Diamond Stylz, Ceyenne Doroshow and Gwendolyn Ann Smith, drag queens Harmonica Sunbeam, Kevin Aviance, Jazzmun, filmmaker Pablo Mirrales, California State Secretary Dr. Shirley Weber and Los Angeles Community Garden Council (LACGC) co-founder Al Renner.
+She interviewed arts administrator Lisa Funderburke Hoffman, entrepreneur Dion Peronneau, poet Elmaz Abinader, writers, Charlie Vazquez, Jenn Baker, Michele Zack, Jacqueline Woodson, Jeffrey C. Stewart, Linda Villarosa, Sarah Schulman, Charles Rice-González, Stanley Bennet Clay, Historian Alison Rose Jefferson, Transgender advocates Diamond Stylz, Ceyenne Doroshow and Gwendolyn Ann Smith, drag queens Harmonica Sunbeam, Kevin Aviance, Jazzmun, filmmaker Pablo Mirrales, California State Secretary Dr. Shirley Weber and Los Angeles Community Garden Council (LACGC) co-founder Al Renner.